Starting at 12:01 a.m. on July 31, non-medical masks are mandatory in most indoor public places.

 Do we have to close?

 Yes.
-This is an order issued under the Public Health Act.
+This is an order issued under the Nova Scotia Health Protection Act.
 It is a criminal offense to ignore it.

 Is there an estimated date that we will be able to reopen our businesses?